NoahDragon/en/source/_posts/how-to-print-access-token-inside-cloud-function.md

 ```

 The google-auth package is not open source, so I could find the logic when the token field is populated.
-Therefore, I came up an assumption that the token field would be populated during the usage.
+Therefore, I came up with an assumption that the token field would be populated during usage.
 I will use Document AI as an example, you could use other GCP services, I think the logic behind should be the same.
 I rewrite the sample code [4] to fit the Cloud Function: